gdaume24/Automatic-Song-Upload-Bandcamp/README.md

 # Automatic_Bandcamp_Upload
-An little app to upload musics from as many folders as you want into bandcamp website
+An application to upload musics from as many folders as you want into bandcamp website